hazelgrove/hazel/README.md

 2. Compile the Reason code to OCaml bytecode using the OCaml compiler.
 3. Compile the OCaml bytecode to JavaScript (`_build/default/src/hazelweb/www/hazel.js`) using `js_of_ocaml`.

+For a more seamless dev experience, use `make watch` to automatically watch for file changes, triggering autoformat and recompilation.
+This will require a local installation of fswatch e.g. on macOS do `brew install fswatch; opam install fswatch`

 ### Debugging